ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Spring Data JPA User's Guide for Altibase.md

 #### Prepare Altibase JDBC Driver

-Download the Altibase JDBC driver to the path the user specified.
-Altibae JDBC driver is Altibase.jar and this file exists in the lib directory where Altibase server is installed.
+Download the Altibase JDBC driver to the path of user's choice.
+Altibase JDBC driver is Altibase.jar and this file exists in the lib directory where Altibase server is installed.

 #### Add Altibase JDBC Driver File